 Jim’s youngest son David has worked alongside his father in developing the Skeeta, drawing on his own area of expertise.
 David began his career as a fitter and machinist working in motorsport, aerospace, automation and medical research.
 David’s highly-specialised skills in CNC machining, CAD design and fabrication allows us to design, manufacture and test new components, completely in-house.
 You won’t find them anywhere else!

 Skeeta Watersports is proud to be a family-run business.
-This project would not be possible without the support and contributions of the French family, including Jim’s wife Leanne, and David’s older siblings Amelia and Robert.
+This project would not be possible without the support and contributions of the French family and Ward family.